 Quan Thanh temple is located right next to West Lake

 Quan Thanh Temple is situated on Quan Thanh Street in Ba Dinh District.
-It was constructed during the early years when King Ly Thai To relocated the capital from Hoa Lu to Thang Long in 1010.
+It was constructed during the early years after King Ly Thai To relocated the capital from Hoa Lu to Thang Long in 1010.
 The temple is located on the Hoi Long mound, northeast of West Lake.
 In 1823, King Minh Mang changed its name to Tran Vu Quan, and later, during the reign of King Thieu Tri in 1842, it was given the name Quan Thanh Temple as it is today.

 The temple is dedicated to Huyen Thien Tran Vu, the deity who safeguards the North by assisting people in warding off evil spirits and demons.
-He swept away turtle demons under 14th Hung Vuong deity, helped An Duong Vuong kill cock demons which delayed him building the Co Loa citadel and prevented many demons on the Red River under the Ly Thanh Tong dynasty.
+He swept away turtle demons during the reign of the 14th Hung King, helped An Duong Vuong kill cock demons which were delaying the building of the Co Loa Citadel and prevented many demons on the Red River under the Ly Thanh Tong dynasty.

 The bronze statue of Huyen Thien Tran Vu